openshift-pipelines/pipelines-as-code/docs/install.md

 Pipelines-As-Code has a full support of [Bitbucket Server](https://www.atlassian.com/software/bitbucket/enterprise).

-Pipelines-As-Code has a full support on Bitbucket Cloud on <https://bitbucket.org>

 * You have to first install the Pipelines-as-Code infrastructure as detailed here : [Install infrastructure](install.md#install-pipelines-as-code-infrastructure)